ansible-middleware/ansible-middleware-workshop/instructions/7-deploying-jbcs.md

       local_action: template src=remote_sockets.j2 dest=./jcliff/rules/remote_sockets.jcliff.yml
 ```

+This will confure the remote_sockets rule to point to the ip address of the JBoss Core Server.
+We use an ansible template to do this, to allow us to configure dynamically based on the ip address of the JBoss Core Server.

 This task will write to a file in the folder jcliff/rules, so lets create that folder with the command:

 `mkdir -p jcliff/rules`